 Learn More About CTEPH

-In the following video, Paul Forfia, MD, discusses the diagnosis of CTEPH and how it can be treated with pulmonary thromboendarterectomy (PTE).
+In this video, Paul Forfia, MD, discusses the diagnosis of CTEPH and how it can be treated with PTE surgery.
 Dr. Forfia's discussion of PTE includes the surgical process and recovery timeline.